dbpokorny/autoclave/README.md

 <img height="650px" src="https://raw.githubusercontent.com/dbpokorny/autoclave/master/docs/ACTransformations.png" />

+## Two Levels of Isolation

+The host isolates (protects itself) from bot code with

+ - static transformations
+ - VM context (not implemented)

+Bot code runs in the host process [3].

 ## Filesystem

 It is possible for a program to read from and write to the filesystem (see